alexeyraspopov/dgelong/README.md

 		Just = Dgelong.Just,
 		...;

-This file is using AMD pattern so you're able to import it directly in browser:
+This file is using UMD pattern so you're able to import it directly in browser:

 	<script src="node_modules/dgelong/bundle.js"></script>